 Its statements can help you make an informed decision before wasting your time through a lengthy and complicated negotiation process that cannot come to agreeable terms.

-When faced with a letter of intent, it is important to communicate with a potential employer that you are not fully settled on the terms contained in the offer letter or letter of intent until you see the entire picture.
+When faced with a letter of intent, it is important to communicate with a potential employer that you are not fully settled on the terms contained in the offer letter until you see the entire picture.